nshkrdotcom/jsv/README.md

    More information can be found on the [official website](https://json-schema.org/learn/glossary#vocabulary).

-2. Implementations such as JSV must map this vocabulary to implementations.
+2. Libraries such as JSV must map this vocabulary to implementations.
 For instance, in JSV, the `https://json-schema.org/draft/2020-12/json-schema-validation` part that defines the `type` keyword is implemented with the